 In previous posts, we talked about Cucina Povera, the cuisine of the poor, now becoming “fashionable” in high-end restaurants.
-This is the case also for polenta – one of the simplest dishes ever conceived.Check out the latest episode of Thoughts on the Table, the podcast on food and food culture.
-Also available on iTunes and Google Play Music.
+This is the case also for polenta – one of the simplest dishes ever conceived.Never miss a post!
+Subscribe to Disgraces on the Menu via email.
+Powered by FeedBurner.

 Now traditionally made with cornmeal, different types of polenta have been feeding the masses since Roman times, well before the discovery of the Americas and the subsequent introduction of corn into Europe.
 Earlier polentas were made with millet, rye, spelt, barley, chickpeas, chestnuts or wheat flours.